The World is Transformed by Asking Questions

 answer and question

-And so, the most important principle of progress – the engine of our civilization, can be summed up in the following way:
+The principle of progress, the engine of our civilization, can be summarized as follows:

-“Look for a good question to ask.
-Follow up with several of your best guesses in the form of falsifiable hypotheses.
-Test your hypotheses by experiment and observation.
-Reject the ones which fail.
-Build on those that pass the test by asking better questions.
-Repeat the process and follow the evidence no matter where it takes you.
-Most of all, question everything.”
+“Find a good question to ask.
+Develop your best guesses into falsifiable hypotheses.
+Test these hypotheses through experiment and observation.
+Reject those that fail and build on those that pass by asking better questions.
+Repeat the process and follow the evidence wherever it leads.
+Above all, question everything.”

-A civilization that has embraced this scientific method of ever more sophisticated questioning will never stop evolving and transforming into something better.
-It will never stop making on-going progress because the process of progress is perpetuated by asking questions, not by sticking to answers.
+A civilization that has embraced this scientific method of ever-more-sophisticated questioning will never stop evolving and transforming into something better.
+It will never stop making ongoing progress because progress is perpetuated by asking questions, not by sticking to answers.

 Reject the scientific method, and deliberate progress becomes all but impossible.